 This dialog is opened to confirm and customize batch data merge/delete action from the Batch data diff tab:

-The dialog contains the following explanatory text and configuration options:
+The dialog contains the following sections.

 - source table may have columns that are not going to be merged,